chain4travel/camino-docs/docs/faq/validator.md

 :::note

 When a validator completes its role in validating the Camino Mainnet, they will receive their staked Camino tokens back.
-Additionally, they may also receive a reward for their contribution in securing the network.
-However, it's worth noting that a validator will only receive a validation reward if it has been sufficiently responsive and accurate during the validation period.

 :::